kudobuilder/kudo/keps/0019-package-api-versioning.md

 * Update `pkg/kudoctl/util/repo.ParseIndexFile` to filter packages by API version.
 It should filter out packages whose `apiVersion` doesn't match the current `apiVersion` of KUDO.

-### Install a specific application version

-As `appVersion` is already part of the repository index, a command line flag `--app-version` will be added to `kubectl kudo install` to select a specific application version.
-Because this version is application specific and might not follow [semantic versioning](https://semver.org/), the absence of this command line flag will result in KUDO installing the latest `version` of a package, or the version indicated with the `--version` flag.

 ### Naming of package tarballs

-Regardless of the operator/package version strategy chosen (singular VS composite), to avoid ambiguity the `appVersion` of a package will be part of the tarball name.
+To avoid ambiguity the `appVersion` of a package will be part of the tarball name.
 E.g., the Kafka package described above will be named `kafka-2.3.0-0.2.0.tgz`.
 For this, changes in `kudoctl/packages/writer` are necessary.

 ### Semantic versioning